gethuman/pancakes/README.md

 };
 ```

+Under the scenes, the pancakes dependency injector utilizes a number of different DI factories.
+Each factory
+knows how to convert certain parameters into certain modules.
+For example, the service.factory knows how
+to convert any parameter that ends with the suffix 'Service' into an actual pancakes service.

 #### Why?

 There are four primary reasons why Pancakes uses DI:

 1. It enables us to easily generate client side code.
-Theoretically you should be able to generate any type of
+Theoretically you should be able to generate almost any type of
 client side code (ex.
 Backbone using AMD), but it is especially easy to translate into AngularJS because Angular
 has a very similar idea of DI.
 1. On the server side it allows us to create a number of 'virtual objects' that can be injected as needed (much more